markusjwetzel/laravel-datamapper/README.md

 ## Support

-Bugs and feature requests are tracked on [GitHub](https://github.com/markusjwetzel/laravel-data-mapper/issues)
+Bugs and feature requests are tracked on [GitHub](https://github.com/markusjwetzel/laravel-data-mapper/issues).

 ## License

-This package is released under [the MIT License](LICENSE).
+This package is released under the [MIT License](LICENSE).